NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Kingmaker/Hateful Hermit.md

     desc: "`pf2:1` Blowgun +13 (agile, nonlethal, range increment 20 feet, reload 1)\n__Damage__  1 piercing plus graveroot"

   - name: "Focus Hatred"
     desc: "`pf2:1` (emotion,mental) The hateful hermit unleashes a vexing stream of profanities and threats at a single foe he can see within 30 feet.
 The hermit gains a +1 circumstance bonus on all attack rolls made against that target until he chooses a different target to Focus Hatred on.
 The target must attempt a DC 22 Will check save, with the below effects.
-The hateful hermit cannot Focus Hatred again for 1d4 rounds.\n**Critical Success** The target is unaffected and is temporarily immune to Focus Hatred for 24 hours.\n**Success** The target is distracted by the hatred and is [[Conditions/Off-Guard|Off-Guard]] against the hermit's next attack.\n**Failure** The hermit's words unnerve the target and distract them; the target is off-guard until the end of the hateful hermit's next turn.\n**Critical Failure** As failure, but the target is off-guard for 1 minute."
+The hateful hermit cannot Focus Hatred again for 1d4 rounds.\n* * *\n\n**Critical Success** The target is unaffected and is temporarily immune to Focus Hatred for 24 hours.\n\n**Success** The target is distracted by the hatred and is [[Conditions/Off-Guard|Off-Guard]] against the hermit's next attack.\n\n**Failure** The hermit's words unnerve the target and distract them; the target is off-guard until the end of the hateful hermit's next turn.\n\n**Critical Failure** As failure, but the target is off-guard for 1 minute."

   - name: "[[Bestiary Ability Glossary/Sneak Attack|Sneak Attack]]"
     desc: "  The hateful hermit deals 2d6 extra precision damage to [[Conditions/Off-Guard|Off-Guard]] creatures."